rgdelato/todo-react-demo/README.md

 + Routing with `react-router` v4
 + CSS-in-JS with `styled-components`
 + Normal CSS run through PostCSS's `autoprefixer`
-+ Function-as-children pattern for separating data
++ Function-as-children pattern for managing data

 ## Notes
 + `prettier` is still in beta, and is still a little buggy